telerik/xamarin-forms-docs/Controls/chart/Behaviors/chart-behaviors-tooltip-behavior.md

 #Features#

-- **TriggerMode**: Determines the gestures on which the ChartToolTipBehavior should show a tool tip { Tap, Hold }.
+- **TriggerMode**: Determines the gestures on which the ChartToolTipBehavior should show a tool tip.
+The available values are:
+	- Tap
+	- Hold

 #Example#